 Perhaps you’d feel nervous?
 Overwhelmed?
 Excited?
 Unqualified?
 Inspired?
 Or perhaps plain lost.

-Remote learning is now a reality for over 90% of students worldwide.
+During April 2020, remote learning became a reality for over 90% of students worldwide.
 Teachers, students, families, administrators, departments, and whole communities are being forced to respond and adapt quickly.

 Referring to COVID-19 (coronavirus), UNESCO Director-General Audrey Azoulay warned,